 There are many factors that contribute to a person's sexual orientation.
 These include biology, environment, hormones, and emotions.
 Homosexuality is not caused by poor parenting or sexual abuse.

 Most experts agree that a person's sexual orientation cannot be changed.
 Still, many homosexual or bisexual people choose to live a heterosexual lifestyle, despite their feelings.
-Usually, this is to avoid the prejudice of some people to homosexuality.
+Usually, this is to avoid prejudice against homosexuality.

 Should I come out?

 Hiding your sexual orientation, or pretending to be someone you are not, can be painful and lonely.
-Such pain can harm your self-esteem and lead to destructive behavior.
+Such pain can harm your self esteem and lead to destructive behaviors.

 If you are putting yourself at risk, it is better to come out and reveal your sexual orientation rather than hide your true self.
 Despite the prejudice some gay people may experience, most people say they felt relieved, happy, and more confident after they came out.